rivue/Gamified-Study-Tool/README.md

             - matching pairs possibly, not sure how that would work with longer questions
             - could vary option amount (2-7 options)
             - users could have to select multiple options (select 1-5 out of 5-8, etc...)
-            -

             - multiple options in a row: like with duolingo where you are given 10 or so options and you pick 4 or 5 and they have to be in a specific order. this might be somewhat tricky to implement cus I have to implement drag-and-drop at the same time, so I might have to think of a couple others in the mean time
-            - play duolingo for inspiration
+            - play duolingo / kinnu for inspiration
             - correct the statement / choose the correct portion of a paragrah / two students have different opinions make them choose the correct one
             - time attack mode option - questions might be a little easier possibly or not
             - image based questions - not sure how that would work how how we would ensure accuracy